-The chosen method should allocate the asset’s cost “as equitably as possible to the periods during which services are obtained from [its] use.”
-The method produces a cost allocation in a “systematic and rational manner.”
+The chosen method should allocate the asset’s cost as equitably as possible to the periods during which services are obtained from its use.
+The method produces a cost allocation in a systematic and rational manner.

 Ideally, the expense should be associated with the period in which the firm earns revenue from using the asset.
-Further, the amount of expense in the year should be proportional to the amount of revenue realized.
+Furthermore, the amount of expense in the year should be proportional to the amount of revenue that is realized.

 For example, technological changes occur just as rapidly even if the item is not used.
 In these situations, the ideal allocation is based on the passage of time.
-For these two reasons, the vast majority of depreciation methods are based on time.

-The methods in use are the following:
+The current methods of depreciation for operating assets that are in use are the following:

 - Units of production depreciation

-- Straight line.
+- Straight line

-- Accelerated (sum-of-the-years’ digits and declining balance).
+- Accelerated (sum-of-the-years’ digits and declining balance)

-- Interest (annuity and sinking fund).
+- Interest (annuity and sinking fund)

-Selecting Depreciation Methods
+Selecting a Depreciation Method

-However, that goal cannot be achieved because it is impossible to establish a mutually agreeable concept of what constitutes reality.
+However, that goal cannot be achieved because it is impossible to establish a mutually agreeable concept of what constitutes “reality.”
 Consequently, the decision must be based on other factors.

 Conservatism is often a factor in the selection of not only depreciation methods but also estimated lives and salvage values.
 There may be a tendency to make choices that produce higher periodic expenses in order to avoid overstating earnings.

 Consequently, depreciation policies selected for use in the tax return often produce unsuitable measures for the income statement.
-Despite this weakness, some managers use the same figures for both purposes in order to avoid the additional cost of maintaining two sets of records.
+Despite this, some managers use the same figures for both purposes to avoid the cost of maintaining two sets of records.

 If used in some other way, the debit should be recorded in the Depreciation Expense account.
 The credit in any case should be recorded in a contra account, preferably entitled Accumulated Depreciation.